 You might like these:

 - Weekly Planner-See that diary with oranges against a blue background?
 I fell in love with it instantly when I saw it at a bazaar so I bought it immediately.
 A planner will help you keep track of important stuff such as finalising a paper, coursework, and even your study schedule!
+If you are from the Philippines, you can buy yours from this Facebook shop.
+I bought my planner there.

 - Notebooks-see the notebooks with the white spine and the light brown one?
 They’re actually sketchbooks but the paper is of really good quality so I am going to use it as a notebook instead!
 Korean stationery rocks!
 I bought these little beauties, along with the blue planner at a bazaar.
 You can get similar items from here.